 I think I’d have eventually switched anyway, even if Zwift Rowing existed - there is only so much training volume you can sustain on a rowing machine where a bicycle lets you spin merrily away for hours. (context: I’ve done a rowing marathon just to say I did, use RowErgs at the gym for nearly a decade and had my own at home for about 3 years)

 Rowing as a “studio class” is even more niche than spin classes.
 On a bike, you don’t really need coaching on form, you just spin.
 Not having your form dialled in on a rower - inefficiency aside - can lead to injury.

 Zwift has a lot of work to do to on their core service - complete code refactor, new content like the UI, world building etc. It makes ZERO sense for them to invest in a TINY market that offers poor ROI.

-Peloton is so different a service from Zwift they barely warrant comparison.
-I’m sure Zwift has Peloton on their radar but, IMO, they’re in no danger of losing their core userbase no matter what Peloton does. (disclosure: I’ve used a Peloton bike, briefly, and tried their other fitness classes)
+Peloton is such a different a service from Zwift they barely warrant comparison.
+I’m sure Zwift has Peloton on their radar but they’re in no danger of losing their core userbase no matter what Peloton does. (disclosure: I’ve used a Peloton bike briefly, and tried their other fitness classes)